-Rationale: Exercise-based rehabilitation programs, which for an important part exist of endurance training, are able to partially improve quadriceps muscle strength and endurance, functional exercise performance and health status in patients with chronic obstructive pulmonary disease (COPD).
+Exercise-based rehabilitation programs, which for an important part exist of endurance training, are able to partially improve quadriceps muscle strength and endurance, functional exercise performance and health status in patients with chronic obstructive pulmonary disease (COPD).
 Hypoxia or oxygen desaturation might be the limiting factor to exercise and increase in training intensity during pulmonary rehabilitation (PR).
-Newer devices that provide treatment with high flow, heated, humidified oxygen might help to prevent patients for desaturation and increase the training intensity during PR.
-Continuous use of this device after PR at home could potentially help to maintain the beneficial effects of PR.
+Newer devices that provide treatment with high flow, heated, humidified oxygen might help to prevent patients for from desaturation and increase the training intensity during PR.
+Indeed, Nasal High Flow (NHF) oxygen delivery systems have shown to improve endurance cycling time when applied in in laboratory settings.
+In addition, the night-time use of NHF oxygen delivery systems have been shown to improve symptoms and exacerbation frequency in patients with COPD.
+Continuous use during night and resting time of this device during and after PR at home could potentially help to maintain the beneficial effects of PR.
 However, the effects of these devices have never been studied during and after PR in patients with COPD.